anhvungoc21/2048-plus-plus/README.md

 ## Features
 - **Dark/Light appearance**: Pick one that suits your eyes!
-- **Customizable color themes**: Players should be able to choose a color theme of their liking, instead of simply using the default color of the original 2048
+- **Customizable color themes**: Choose a color theme to your liking.
+I'm not too good at color theory and stuff, so I've only added 2 colors for now.
+More to come!
 - **Customizable board sizes**: The original 4-by-4 grid can be a little bit limiting, punishing, and prevents players from reaching higher scores.
 I've implemented 2 other board sizes that I think is reasonable.
-(Of course, I can always add more!)
+(Again, I can always add more!)

 ## Features to be implemented
 - **Hype/Combo bar**: When the player quickly merges multiple tiles in a short amount of time, the value of the tiles spawned will be increased.
 I hope this creates a bigger incentive for players to speedrun the game!